johnmcraig/Azure-image-gallery/README.md

 ## Scope

-An image gallery as a web application using ASP.Net Core 2.0 that connects to an Azure storage blob, where all uploaded images are saved.
+An image gallery as a web application using ASP.Net Core 2.0 that connects to an Azure blob storage, where all uploaded images are saved.
 Images have full CRUD functionality.

 ## Setup and Download